Being self-employed doesn’t mean you can’t get a mortgage. Here’s how you can improve your chances of a successful application.

 When you file your tax return, HMRC will create a SA302 form which shows your income tax calculation for that year and evidence of the earnings you submitted.
 Lenders like to see three SA302 forms as evidence of self-employed income.

 If you filed your tax return online, you could print your SA302 forms from your HMRC online account.
-Anyone who sends their return by post will need to contact HMRC to get the forms posted to you, which can take up to two weeks.
+If you send your return by post you will need to contact HMRC to get the forms posted to you, which can take up to two weeks.
 Get your forms together before you make a mortgage application, so things run smoothly.

 Get an accountant